MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ### Additional configurations (optional)

-- Codespaces uses a randomly generated name when it creates a new codespace.
+- **Codespace names** - Codespaces uses a randomly generated name when it creates a new codespace.
 You can rename a codespace to a friendlier name by selecting **Code > Codespaces > ... > Rename** next to the codespace name.
-- By default, your codespace is created with a minimal compute setup.
+- **Compute resources** - By default, each codespace is created with a minimal compute setup.
 You can increase the compute resources by selecting **Code > Codespaces > ... > Change machine type** next to the codespace name.
 For more information about fees for additional compute usage, see [Pricing for paid usage](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#pricing-for-paid-usage).
+- **Billing configuration** - By default, usage costs for GitHub Codespaces are automatically billed to the GitHub account that created the codespace.
+Optionally, you can connect an Azure subscription to pay for GitHub Codespaces and other GitHub services.
+For more information and requirements, see [Connecting an Azure subscription to your enterprise](https://docs.github.com/en/enterprise-cloud@latest/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise).

 ## Next steps